Aguiar28D/replication-labor/REPLICATION.md

 > INSTRUCTIONS: Check that these requirements are met.

-- [ ] README is in TXT, MD, PDF format.
-It is in PDF.
 - [ ] openICPSR deposit has no ZIP files
 - [ ] Title conforms to guidance (starts with "Data and Code for:" or "Code for:", is properly capitalized)
 - [ ] Authors (with affiliations) are listed in the same order as on the paper

 > INSTRUCTIONS: If any of the above are NOT checked, leave the related [REQUIRED] element here.
 Otherwise, delete the line.

-> [REQUIRED] Please ensure that a ASCII (txt), Markdown (md), or PDF version of the README are available in the data and code deposit.

-> [REQUIRED] openICPSR should not have ZIP files visible.
-ZIP files should be uploaded to openICPSR via "Import from ZIP" instead of "Upload Files".
-Please delete the ZIP files, and re-upload using the "Import from ZIP" function.

 > [REQUIRED] Please review the title of the openICPSR deposit as per our guidelines (below).